Columbine Valley, Colorado

 The Town of Columbine Valley is a statutory town located in far western Arapahoe County, Colorado, United States.
 The town population was 1,502 at the 2020 United States census, a 19.59% increase since the 2010 United States census.
-Columbine Valley is a part of the Denver-Aurora-Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+Columbine Valley is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

 The Columbine Country Club was established in 1955, and the Town of Columbine Valley was incorporated on July 2, 1959, to protect the area.

 Geography

-Columbine Valley is located in Arapahoe County at coordinates and elevation 5348 ft.

 At the 2020 United States census, the town had a total area of 2.573 km2 including 0.030 km2 of water.